folio-org/personal-data-disclosure/PERSONAL_DATA_DISCLOSURE.md

 * Logging
 * Sending to an external piece of infrastructure such as a queue (e.g. Kafka), database (e.g. Elasticsearch, Library Data Platform), distributed table, etc.

-## Personally Identifiable Information processed by This Module
+## Personally Identifiable Information processed by this Module

 - [ ] This module does not store any PII.
 - [ ] This module does not process any PII.